Growing Vital Churches

 - cash assistance

-- groups like congregations, schools or ladies fellowships collecting gifts or household items
+- local groups like congregations, schools or ladies fellowships collecting and distributing gifts or household items

-The LCAQD Ministry & Mission team coordinates a team of volunteers who know what it's like to go through hard times.
-Whether you need help or you'd like to pitch in to help others, please get in touch via droughtqld@gmail.com or by phoning our LCAQD office on 3511 4000.
+The LCAQD Commission for Mission has a Rural and Regional Hardship Fund to support people going through tough times.
+We connect applicants for assistance with local Lutheran leaders who can offer personal support.
+Whether you need help or you'd like to pitch in to help others, please get in touch via mission@qld.lca.org.au or by phoning our LCAQD office on 3511 4000.

 Get Help